underscoreio/essential-scala/src/pages/sequencing/sequencing-computation.md

 A type like `F[A]` with a `map` method is called a *functor*.
 If a functor also has a `flatMap` method it is called a *monad*[^monads].

-[^monads:] There is a little bit more to being a monad.
-We usually require a constructor called `point` and there are some algebraic laws that our monad operations must obey.
-A quick search online will find more information on monads, or they are covered in more detail in our "Essential Scalaz" book.
+[^monads:] There is a little bit more to being a functor or monad.
+For a monad we require a constructor, typically called `point`, and there are some algebraic laws that our `map` and `flatMap` operations must obey.
+A quick search online will find more information on monads, or they are covered in more detail in our "Advanced Scala" book.

 Although the most immediate applications of `map` and `flatMap` are in collection classes like lists, the bigger picture is sequencing computations.
 Imagine we have a number of computations that can fail.
 For instance